-We will protect the best agricultural land and enhance our pollinator network and increase opportunities for local food production and food markets.
+Protect the best agricultural land and enhance our pollinator network - increase opportunities for local food production and local food markets

 In South Gloucestershire, agricultural land use covers approximately half of our area.
 This includes land managed for pasture, cropping and mixed farming.
 There is also a rich heritage of orchards and market gardens as well as allotments and vibrant community food growing networks across our area.